SunnySuite/SunnyContributed/initiatives/Sam-GT/docs/quadratic_casimirs.md

 @assert inj_left(sL[2],size(sR[1],1)) + inj_right(size(sL[1],1),sR[2]) == sT[2]
 ````

-Now we can defin the "sum" of Lie algebras (which recall we need to use in the $v+w$ term of the polarization identity).
+Now we can define the "sum" of Lie algebras (which recall we need to use in the $v+w$ term of the polarization identity).
 It's given by constructing the total spin operator(s) from the individual spin operator(s):

 ````julia